yanghengtang/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the ListDoctorCommand/ListPatientCommand mechanism behaves at each step.

-Step 1: The user inputs find_d/find_n John to search for doctors/patients named "John" in MediConnect.
+Step 1: The user inputs find_d/find_p John to search for doctors/patients named "John" in MediConnect.
-* The find_d/find_n command triggers mediConnectParser#parseCommand, which identifies the command word and calls FindDoctorCommandParser/FindPatientCommandParser#parse to handle the arguments.
+* The find_d/find_p command triggers MediConnectParser#parseCommand, which identifies the command word and calls FindDoctorCommandParser/FindPatientCommandParser#parse to handle the arguments.

 Step 2: The FindDoctorCommandParser/FindPatientCommandParser#parse method splits the argument "John" into a list of keywords.
 It then creates a NameContainsKeywordsDoctorPredicate/NameContainsKeywordsPatientPredicate object, using the list of keywords.